Remiscan/Remiscan/README.md

 Hi! 😄 I'm Rémi.
 I studied mathematics, but I have been developing stuff on the web as a hobby since 2005.
 Wanting to share my love for video games, and most particularly Pokémon, is what inspired me to make my first website.
-Since then, I've been working on many personal projects — mostly for fun — and that even led to me getting a job in the field.
+Since then, I've been working on many personal projects — mostly for fun — and that even led to me getting a job as a web developer.
 Check out my repos to see what I made!

 ## What my personal projects are made with